farshard/Lowkey-Llama/README.md

 The launcher will:
 1. Check and install dependencies
 2. Verify Ollama installation and pull required models
-3. Start the API server (default port 8000, falls back to 8001-8005 if needed)
+3. Start the API server (port 8002)
-4. Launch the Streamlit UI
+4. Launch the Streamlit UI (port 8501)
 5. Open your default browser automatically

 ## Custom Models